 The government uses subcontractor performance evaluation critieria to establish a level of confidence when determining the best value.
 The government will look at the offeror’s success on performing recent and relevant contracts to gauge the risk of performing on the instant contract.
-When challenging unfavorable ratings in a bid protest, you must be well aware of the latitude given the government contracting agencies.
+When challenging unfavorable ratings in a bid protest, you must be well aware of the latitude given by the government contracting agencies.

-Federal Acquisition Regulation, FAR 15.305(a)(2)(iii) states that a past performance evaluation criteria should take into account past performance information regarding predecessor companies, key personnel who have relevant experience, or subcontractors that will perform major or critical aspects of the requirement when such information is relevant to the instant acquisition.
+Federal Acquisition Regulation, FAR 15.305(a)(2)(iii) states that past performance personnel evaluation criteria should take into account past performance information regarding predecessor companies, key personnel who have relevant experience, or subcontractors that will perform major or critical aspects of the requirement when such information is relevant to the instant acquisition.

-To get favorable consideration with your subcontractor performance evaluation, your proposal should articulate not only the name of the subcontractor or teaming partner but also show what critical aspects of the project the subcontractor will be doing.
+To get favorable consideration with your subcontractor your proposal should articulate not only the name of the subcontractor or teaming partner but also show what critical aspects of the project the subcontractor will be doing.

 - Information on a company’s past performance is provided to external parties by the government only upon a valid FOIA request or some other approved method.